T21yx64/APDOS/README.md

 # APDOS
 APDOS is a Denail Of Service Program developed by Sav-SEC / SAVAGEO.
+Need Help? @Russian_Otter (insta)

-#MOST POWERFUL DDOS ON IOS 10
+#MOST POWERFUL DDoS ON iOS 10

 # Basics
 This is a extremely simple DDOS client.